cartesi/docs/cartesi-rollups/build-dapps/guidelines.md

 tags: [build, dapps, developer]
 ---

-The Cartesi Rollups framework offers a plethora of possibilities for developing DApps, giving developers the freedom to choose the technologies and stacks that align with their goals.
+The Cartesi Rollups framework offers a plethora of possibilities for developing DApps, giving you the freedom to choose the technologies and stacks that align with their goals.
 Nonetheless, it is essential to consider certain recommendations to ensure that the DApps work seamlessly, given the current state of the Cartesi Rollups framework.

 This article explains common practices for developing DApps using the Cartesi Rollups framework to ensure better performance and reliability.